Art-of-WiFi/UniFi-API-browser/README.md

 ## UniFi API browser

-This tool is for browsing data that is exposed through Ubiquiti's UniFi Controller API, written in PHP, JavaScript and the [Bootstrap](http://getbootstrap.com/) CSS framework.

-It comes bundled with a **PHP class for access to the UniFi Controller API**, which supports [more API endpoints](https://github.com/Art-of-WiFi/UniFi-API-client#functionsmethods-supported) than the UniFi API browser tool does.
+This tool allows you to browse data exposed through the UniFi Controller API, developed using PHP, JavaScript, and the [Bootstrap](http://getbootstrap.com/) CSS framework.
+It comes bundled with a **PHP class for access to the UniFi Controller API**, which supports [more API endpoints](https://github.com/Art-of-WiFi/UniFi-API-client#functionsmethods-supported) than the UniFi API browser tool.

-If you plan on creating your own PHP code to leverage the UniFi controller API, it is recommended to use the standalone version of the API client class which can be found here: https://github.com/Art-of-WiFi/UniFi-API-client

-You will find examples and detailed instructions there.
+If you plan on creating your own PHP code to interact with the UniFi controller API, it is recommended to use the standalone version of the API client class, which can be found at https://github.com/Art-of-WiFi/UniFi-API-client.
+There, you will also find examples and detailed instructions on how to use it.

-Please keep the following in mind:
+Please keep the following in mind when using the UniFi API browser:

-- the API browser tool doesn't support all available data collections/API endpoints, see the list below of those currently supported
+- The tool does not support all available data collections and API endpoints.
+See the list below for those currently supported.
-- currently, versions 4.X.X, 5.X.X, and 6.X.X of the UniFi Controller software are supported as well as UniFi OS-based controllers (version 6.5.55 has been confirmed to work)
+- Currently, versions 5.X.X, 6.X.X, and 7.X.X of the UniFi Controller software are supported (version **7.2.95** has been confirmed to work)
+- The Network Application on UniFi OS-based controllers is also supported, same versions as above
-- when accessing UniFi OS-based controllers (e.g. UDM, UDM PRO, UDR) through this tool, please read the remarks below regarding UniFi OS support
+- When accessing UniFi OS-based controllers through this tool, please read the remarks regarding UniFi OS support
-- there is still work to be done to add/improve the functionality and usability of this tool and your suggestions/comments are welcome.
-Please use the GitHub [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues) list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/UniFi-API-browser-tool-released/m-p/1392651) to share your ideas/questions.
-- please read the Security Notice below before installing this tool!
+- Please read the Security Notice before installing this tool.

 ### Upgrading from 1.x to 2.x